KrishanSurela/SQL/README.md

 ```

 -   AS is Optional
-    Actually, in most database languages, you can skip the AS keyword and get the same result:
+    Actually, in most database languages, you can skip the AS keyword and get the same result->

 ```sql
   SELECT CustomerID ID